Spanish-language version

 Helping students understand these ideas

 An area of common confusion that educators, students, and the public have is that climate scientists disagree as to whether or not climate change is happening, or if it is happening, whether or not humans are the primary cause.
-There are a variety of reasons for this, but the bottom line is the vast majority of scientists who study climate and publish in peer reviewed journals do agree that human activity is causing the planet to warm.
+There are a variety of reasons for this, but the bottom line is the vast majority of scientists who study climate and publish in peer-reviewed journals do agree that human activity is causing the planet to warm.
 A related area of confusion is that most people don't understand how climate scientists know what they know, which can make the findings harder to appreciate.
-This is partially because scientists aren't always good at communicating their research to non-technical audiences, and partially due to the way science is communicated in the media.
+This is partly because scientists aren't always good at communicating their research to non-technical audiences, and partially due to the way science is communicated in the media.

 Another hurdle is the perception that understanding science is overly challenging.
 Here, educators can take active steps to engage students in science.
 Students will experience for themselves that science can be fun, intuitive to understand, and relevant to everyday life.